The Best of All FA Cup Finals

 1988: Liverpool vs Wimbledon

 As the final whistle blew and Wimbledon completed one of the best FA Cup runs ever, BBC commentator John Motson famously roared, “The Crazy Gang have beaten the Culture Club.”
-It was a David vs Goliath story that captured the imagination of soccer fans everywhere, proving that in the FA Cup, anything is possible.
+It was a David vs Goliath story that captured the imagination of soccer fans around the world.
+Let’s hope the next soccer World Cup produces a similar result for host nation team USA.

 2014: Arsenal vs Hull

 In the 109th minute, Aaron Ramsey completed the comeback, scoring with a drilled shot from the edge of the penalty box.
-Arsenal had done it; they had come from 2-0 down to win 3-2, ending their long wait for a trophy.
-When it comes to the best FA Cup finals, the 2014 one is easily up there at the top.
+Arsenal won 3-2, ending their long wait for a trophy and securing a joint-record 11th FA Cup victory for the team.
+Today, Arsenal holds 14 FA Cup titles, making them the most successful team in the tournament’s history.